ralll/django-container-setup/README.rst

 The full directories tree
 -------------------------

-After clonning the repository, the structure of directories and files will be like bellow.
+After cloning the repository, the structure of directories and files will be like below.

 .. code-block:: bash